 About This Lesson

-We have not been able to run our Tai Chi classes while the Club is closed.
+We are not been able to run our Tai Chi classes at the moment.
 We hope our members have been practising at home to keep up their skills as the benefits are numerous!

 Tai Chi Chuan is a subtle, sophisticated and effective system of self-defence, though eventually practice will take you beyond the martial aspects of the art into a kind of moving meditation.
 It is a slow, graceful, dance-like for of movement, when you first start you will find that it calls upon muscles, energy, balance and control which simply aren’t there!
 Practising it gradually builds up these powers in your body and in your mind, creating a wholeness that you never realised that you lacked.

 Clinical trials have confirmed that this it is especially good for older people, but these of all ages and backgrounds can benefit from its hauntingly beautiful exercises.